ostatni5/memory-angular-js/README.md

 # Memory Game

-Memory game made in AngularJS for JavaScript course in secondary school.
+Memory game made in AngularJS for **JavaScript course in secondary school**.

 The game idea and graphics are not mines - were provided by the lecturer.